 Christophre Georges earned his doctorate in economics from the University of Michigan and joined the Hamilton faculty in 1989.
 His research focuses on macroeconomic dynamics, and his current research includes work on learning and agent-based modeling in macroeconomics and finance.
-Georges teaches courses in macroeconomic theory, game theory and the history of economic thought at Hamilton.
+Georges teaches courses in macroeconomic theory, game theory and the history of economic thought.
 He has lectured as a visiting professor at Washington University and the University of Michigan and has been a visiting fellow at the University of Oxford.

 Paul Hagstrom attended the University of Wisconsin, where he earned his master's and doctorate.
-Since coming to Hamilton in 1991, Hagstrom has published many papers, mainly focusing on his interest and teaching field, the economics of poverty.
+Since coming to Hamilton in 1991, he has published many papers, mainly focusing on his interest and teaching field, which is the economics of poverty.
 His research now focuses on immigration and immigrant policy.
 Currently he is working on “The Role of Networks in Immigrant and Refugee Entrepreneurship.”
 He is also involved with the President’s Planning Committee and the Oral Communication Committee.
 He is a former director of the Arthur Levitt Public Affairs Center.

 Elizabeth Jensen earned her bachelor's degree from Swarthmore College and doctorate from M.I.T.
 Jensen is co-author of Industrial Organization: Theory and Practice, a leading industrial organization textbook developed in part from experiences teaching students at the College.
 Her recent work investigates pedagogical questions arising in teaching industrial organization, the predictors of academic success in college and student course choice.
 She has twice been honored for her teaching, having been chosen as the Christian A. Johnson Excellence in Teaching Professor for 2011-14 and receiving the Class of 1962 Outstanding Teaching Award in 2002.

 Ann Owen, formerly a Federal Reserve economist, earned a doctorate from Brown University and a master's of business administration from Babson College.
 She has diverse research interests and has published papers on long-run growth and income distribution as well as teaching economics to undergraduates.
-Examples of her current research projects include an examination of how the process of economic growth varies across countries, a study of the role of ethnic fractionalization in economic development, and an investigation into the ways in which banks influence long-run economic growth.
+Examples of her current research projects include an examination of how the process of economic growth varies across countries, a study of the role of ethnic fractionalization in economic development and an investigation into the ways in which banks influence long-run economic growth.
 Owen teaches courses in economic growth, monetary policy, macroeconomic theory and statistics.
 She maintains her own professional website.

 Jeffrey Pliskin earned his master's degree and doctorate in economics from the University of Michigan and joined the Hamilton College faculty in 1982.
 Pliskin has written papers on prior information and biased estimation methods.
-He teaches courses on econometrics, international trade, microeconomic theory, and introductory macroeconomics.
+He teaches courses on econometrics, international trade, microeconomic theory and introductory macroeconomics.
 He has been a resident scholar at the Jerome Levy Economics Institute of Bard College.